-With the sun occasionally creeping out and British Summer time here, a drink at one of the rooftop bars in Birmingham is definitely overdue after the bitterly cold winter- and we’ve got to make the most of the warm weather.
-Here are some of the best rooftop bars in Birmingham for you to visit and take in insane views of the city.
+With the sun occasionally creeping out and British summertime officially here, a drink at one of the rooftop bars in Birmingham is definitely overdue.
+Offering insane views of the city and helping you make the most of the warm weather, it’s the best way to soak up some sunshine.
+Here are some of the best rooftop bars in Birmingham for you to visit.

 Located in the Jewellery Quarter, this restored factory building is great for al fresco bottomless brunch.
 The Button Factory’s brickwork gives the bar its charm and has a New York loft-style feel to it.
 The rooftop terrace offers ample seating with umbrellas as well as views across the Jewellery Quarter and beyond.
-There’s nothing quite like sipping a Bellini and tucking into some waffles with views of the Library of Birmingham and Chamberlain’s Clock in the distance.
+There’s nothing quite like sipping a Bellini and tucking into some waffles with views of the Library of Birmingham (which has its own secret rooftop garden) and Chamberlain’s Clock in the distance.

 25 Frederick Street, B1 3HH